keshav-partani/Q-A-Chatbot/readme.md

 After all the setup you run app by running
     streamlit run app.py

-(Wait till embedding is prepared then you can for queries)
+(Wait till embedding is prepared then you can upload your queries)